NadithM/Car-Rental-Service/ReadMe.md

 9. Added unit tests to one @Controller to cover certain aspects as the time permits.

 10. Controller advice will handle client errors and server errors.
+11. Once we register a **Vehicle** it will be in inactive state until we allocate availability.
+Inactive **Vehicle** is not showing in the search results.

 ## How to build and run ##